 For example, CallHippo delivers virtual calling complete with call tracking, call analytics, and other business tools.
 Slack integrates directly with popular tools like Google Documents and Jira so teams can share work right in the chat.
 Discord offers powerful chat and call management tools like Push to Talk, and multi-channel management.
 Microsoft Teams is another resourceful tool, especially for organizations that already use Office 365.

 Chat is a necessity for most teams.
 You’d be hard pressed to maintain an eight-hour video call without it being a distraction.
 At the same time, ongoing communication is vital sudden occurrences, like questions or emergencies.

+Using communication tools can improve the coordination among teammates and improve their overall efficiency.
+In many cases, a quick chat can save lot of time compared to following up through emails.
 You can use tools like Facebook Messenger, Slack, Discord, or even Viber to stay in touch with your team.
 Your choice will depend on personal preference, your work structure, and the type of support you need.

 For example, Slack remains the most popular chat and calling solution for developers and technical workers.
 However, it has plenty to offer even for casual users, simply because you can easily organize information, mute specific channels, and integrate apps and data into the same place.

 On the other hand, Viber and Facebook Messenger are widely used, so you wouldn’t have to invest as much time into adoption and training.
 These options are a good fit for teams that don’t need to communicate often during the day outside of phone calls and texts.

 It’s crucial for remote teams to share their time, availability, and other resources easily in a central place.
 This means being able to track time, book meetings, view schedules, and plan events with other team members.